End-to-End Quantum Algorithms for the Jones Polynomial: Discussion

 Future work involves rigorous resource estimates in the fault-tolerant regime, compiling the algorithm to the appropriate gateset and assuming the relevant overheads and realistic methods.
 This analysis will inevitably be required for obtaining better precision, which depends on the fidelity of the quantum protocol.
 The current belief is that gate errors below $10^{-4}$ will require more error mitigation and perhaps error correction.
 In the near term, memory errors may be addressed via decoherence-free subspace codes, and given that our quantum algorithm operates only in a small subspace of the full Hilbert space, it may be possible to exploit this to decrease the cost of error correction, for example by allowing smaller code distances.

-Our algorithm and resource estimation pipeline can also be generalised to other non-lattice roots of unity~\cite{Kauffman_2010}, where other unitary representations of the braid group would need to be compiled (see App.~\ref{app:non-fibo-sketch} for a brief sketch).
-Finally, our algorithm could be adapted to compute the coloured Jones polynomial \cite{Kauffman2001}, and our general approach applies to other more powerful invariants such as the Khovanov homology \cite{schmidhuber2025quantumalgorithmkhovanovhomology}.
+Our algorithm and resource estimation pipeline can also be generalised to other non-lattice roots of unity $\e^{\im 2\pi/k}$, for $k\in\mathbb{N}$, where other unitary representations of the braid group would need to be compiled (see App.~\ref{app:non-fibo-sketch} for a brief sketch)~\cite{Kauffman_2010}.
+With the ability to approximate the value of the Jones polynomial at roots of unity, one could distinguish knots and links with high probability, a computational tool that practitioners in the field of knot theory could utilise.
+Consequently, our algorithm could be adapted to compute the coloured Jones polynomial \cite{Kauffman2001}.
+Our general approach for benchmarking and diagnosing system requirements for quantum advantage in practice also applies to other more powerful invariants such as the Khovanov homology \cite{schmidhuber2025quantumalgorithmkhovanovhomology}.